Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 ![Autoware Overview](https://github.com/CPFL/Autoware/blob/master/docs/images/autoware_overview.png)

 This page describes an overview of Autoware based on the Version 2.0 design and implementation.
-For more details, you may refer to [the specification of Autoware](https://github.com/CPFL/Autoware/wiki/Specification).
+For more details, you may refer to [the design rules](https://github.com/CPFL/Autoware/wiki/Design-Rules) and [the specification of Autoware](https://github.com/CPFL/Autoware/wiki/Specification).

 ## Sensing